Up to 60% off activities, experiences and things to do

 London is a dynamic, sprawling metropolis that refuses to stay still.
 It doesn’t matter whether you arrive in the heat of the European summer or the dead of January, there’s always a festival running, gig to attend, event to entertain you or tourist attraction to experience.

-Standard attractions range from public museums and historical walks to panoramic viewpoints and royal close encounters.
+Standard attractions range from public museums and historical walks to panoramic viewpoints and close encounters with the royals.

-Do yourself a favour and make sure you tick these off your London list when in town.
+Do yourself a favour and make sure you tick these off your London bucket list.

 Top things to do in London